 When did you start reading books without pictures?

 We still read LOTS of books with pictures.
-My 8 year old loves picture books, and we get tons at the library every time we go.
+My 10 and 7 year olds still love picture books, and we get tons at the library every time we go.
 I’m not in a rush to get rid of them.